 If you find yourself 'in trouble' with the Institution, don't panic; there is help and support at St George's.

-This page contains help and advice from the Students' Union on all the individual SGUL procedures.
+This page contains help and advice from the Students' Union on all the individual SGUL procedures and policies.

-If you wish to speak to anyone about a procedure, the people to ask are Dave Hobden (Vice President; Education & Welfare) in the SU and Assisstant Registrar; Student Affairs in Registry.
+If you wish to speak to anyone about a procedure, the people to ask are Yan Leung (Vice President; Education & Welfare) in the SU and Assisstant Registrar; Student Affairs in Registry.

 Click on the links below for more information.